yunpengn/PHP-MVC/README.md

 	- Create a copy (do not delete the original ones) for `config.example.php` and `httpd.example.conf` each, and rename them to `config.php` and `httpd.conf` respectively.
 	- Change the values in `config.php` to fit your actual settings.
 	- Change the paths in `httpd.conf` to the correct ones according to your WAPP/MAPP/LAPP installation path.
+- Go to the `scripts` folder and populate the database with sample data<br>
+_(Make sure you have set up the CLI of PostgreSQL properly.
+If you are a windows user, you may want to refer to [here](https://yunpengn.github.io/peterfinder/docs/psql_setup.html).)_
+	- Windows: `setup.bat`
+	- Mac/Linux: `./setup.sh`
+	- Enter password whenever prompted.
 - Restart your Apache2 server.
 - Open the browser and enter the URL `http://localhost/mvc` (do not use `https`).
 Now you should see an empty page.